fozgur/YouTube-Data-ETL-Analytics/README.md

 This project is aimed at securely managing, streamlining, and performing analysis on structured and semi-structured YouTube video data based on video categories and trending metrics.

 ## Project Goals
-Data Ingestion: Develop a mechanism to ingest data from various sources.
+Data Ingestion: Develop a mechanism to ingest data from various sources.<br>
-ETL System: Transform raw data into the proper format for analysis.
+ETL System: Transform raw data into the proper format for analysis.<br>
-Data Lake: Create a centralized repository to store data from multiple sources.
+Data Lake: Create a centralized repository to store data from multiple sources.<br>
-Scalability: Ensure the system scales effectively as the data volume increases.
+Scalability: Ensure the system scales effectively as the data volume increases.<br>
-Cloud Integration: Utilize AWS (Amazon Web Services) for processing large amounts of data efficiently.
+Cloud Integration: Utilize AWS (Amazon Web Services) for processing large amounts of data efficiently.<br>
-Reporting: Build a dashboard to extract insights from the data.
+Reporting: Build a dashboard to extract insights from the data.<br>

 ## Services Used
-I used various AWS services to achieve project goals:
+I used various AWS services to achieve project goals:<br>

-Amazon S3:For raw, cleansed and analytic data
+Amazon S3:For raw, cleansed and analytic data<br>
-AWS IAM: Securely manage access to AWS services and resources.
+AWS IAM: Securely manage access to AWS services and resources.<br>
-Amazon QuickSight: Used for creating the dashboards.
+Amazon QuickSight: Used for creating the dashboards.<br>
-AWS Glue: Used for data integration service for data discovery, preparation, and consolidation.
+AWS Glue: Used for data integration service for data discovery, preparation, and consolidation.<br>
-AWS Lambda:Computing service for running code without managing servers.
+AWS Lambda:Computing service for running code without managing servers.<br>
-AWS Athena: Used for querying data stored in Amazon S3.
+AWS Athena: Used for querying data stored in Amazon S3.<br>

 ## Architecture Diagram